Meet the Team

 Hobbies: Riding and restoring motorcycles, skiing, cooking, cycling, and traveling wherever when I can afford it

 Loves: The sun beating down on an open stretch of road, a perfectly poured cup of coffee, and any adventure that pushes my limits as a human

-Doug Sankovich, Director of Technical Production
+Doug Sankovich, Lead Technical Manager

 Doug has worked at TPN for over 20 years, making him TPN’s most tenured employee.
 He has worked on projects of all sizes in 17 different countries on 5 continents.
 Clients he has worked with include: Boeing, Microsoft, CTA, Intel, Samsung, T-Mobile, HP, Panasonic, JCB, Red Dot, Bill & Melinda Gates Foundation, Real Networks, and Genie Industries.
 Doug comes from a background in theater where he spent many years building fake trees out of real wood.